SankethBK/local_session_timeout/README.md

 * __invalidateSessionForAppLostFocus (Duration? duration):__ *appFocusTimeout* event will be emitted through the stream, if the app loses focus and running in background for specified duration.
 If duration passed is *null*, app will not emit timeout events for losing focus / pushed into background.

-* __invalidateSessionForUserInactiviity (Duration? duration):__ *userInactivityTimeout* evebt will be emitted through the stream, if the app doesn't recieve any user activity for specified duration.
+* __invalidateSessionForUserInactivity (Duration? duration):__ *userInactivityTimeout* evebt will be emitted through the stream, if the app doesn't recieve any user activity for specified duration.
 If duration passed is *null*, app will not emit timeout events for user inactivity.

 #### Create SessionTimeoutManager object